IvoVellekoop/openwfs/docs/source/core.rst

 The program does not wait for the data to become available and can directly proceed with preparing the next pattern to send to the SLM (also see Section :numref:`Synchronization`).
 After running the algorithm, `wait` is called to wait until all measurement data is stored in the array, and the utility function `analyze_phase_stepping` is used to extract the transmission matrix from the measurements, as well as a series of troubleshooting statistics (see Section :numref:`Analysis and troubleshooting`).

+Note that, except for this asynchronous mechanism for fetching and processing data, OpenWFS is not designed to be thread-safe, and the user is responsible for guaranteeing that devices are only accessed from a single thread at a time.

 Processors
 ------------